Following are explanations of commonly used business terms referenced on this site.

 Production Exemption: Idaho tax law exempts certain producers and manufacturers from paying sales tax on purchases of materials and supplies used directly in the production process.
-See Sales Tax Resale or Exemption Certificate for details.
+See Production Exemption for details.
 Only a very limited number of business activities qualify.

 Professional Liability Insurance: Also called Errors and Omissions Insurance, it protects professionals (doctors, lawyers, architects, CPAs) who have greater than average knowledge in a particular area against lawsuits related to their professional expertise.
 Medical malpractice insurance is an example.

 Pro-forma Financial Statements: Financial statements created by a business to project the anticipated financial future of a business.
 The statements are created using current data and include anticipated changes in sales, revenue, and expenses.
 Start-up businesses without a financial history create pro-forma statements using estimates of future sales and expenses.

 Property Taxes: Paid on both real estate and personal property, such as equipment or machinery, office equipment and software, owned by a business.
 The tax is collected by county assessors.
 For information, see the Taxes section of this site.

 Registered Agent: A person or business physically located in Idaho that acts as the legal point of contact for a foreign corporation or LLC.

 Salaried Employee: Usually a supervisor, manager, or another professional who is paid an annual salary pro-rated by pay period; he/she is not paid an hourly rate.
 Salaried employees are typically exempt from overtime pay (see exempt and non-exempt employees above).